gilesc/repeatseq/README.md

-RepeatSeq v0.5.3
+# RepeatSeq v0.5.3

-1. Introduction
+## Introduction
 RepeatSeq determines genotypes for microsatellite repeats in high-throughput sequencing data.
 RepeatSeq is available through the Virginia Tech non-commerical license.
 For more details on the license and use, see license.txt included in this distribution.

 If you use this code, please cite our manuscript:

 J. Fondon III, A. Martin, S. Richards, R.A.
 Gibbs, and D. Mittelman (2012) Analysis of microsatellite variation in drosophila melanogaster with population-scale genome sequencing.
 PLoS One, 7(3): e33036.

 PubMed Link:
 http://www.ncbi.nlm.nih.gov/pubmed/22427938

-2. Setup and Installation
+## Setup and Installation
 Requires GNU Make, g++, and CMake

+To build:
 	git clone
 	cd repeatseq
 	make

+RepeatSeq is dynamically linked.
+To make it run, you must either:
+	sudo make install
+or
+	cp bamtools/lib/* .
+or add the relative path bamtools/lib to your LD_LIBRARY_PATH

-3. Required Input
+## Required Input
 RepeatSeq requires a BAM file, a FASTA file, and a region file as the minimal parameters.

-4. Optional Input
+## Optional Input

 The user to specify a number of command-line options to customize the behavior of RepeatSeq: